opencoff/ovpn-tool/README.md

 This merely changes the way the encrypted DB key is stored on disk.

+This command also supports getting the old and new passphrases via user defined environment variables. e.g.,:

+    $ oldpw=myDBPassword45879 newpw=newDBPwd112233 ovpn-tool foo.db \
+        passwd -E oldpw -N newpw

+This mode of getting the password from the environment is highly discouraged - as it can leave traces in the user's shell history.
+Use with care!

 ## Template variables available for customization
 The following template parameters are available for use in your custom configuration templates: